SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "You girls did an awesome job," Rainbow said.

-Pinkie hugged both ponies at once, "we did an awesome job, you helped too."
+Pinkie hugged both ponies at once.
+"We did an awesome job, you helped too."

 "No problem, anything for a friend," Rainbow said, returning the hug.

-"Thanks," Fluttershy said, returning the hug.
+"Thanks," Fluttershy said, also returning the hug.

 Pinkie hugged them tighter and said, "I love you girls."